aminography/PrimeCalendar/README.md

 .
 .

-**`PrimeCalendar`** makes working with Persian/Hijri/Civil dates also their conversion to each other easier.
+**`PrimeCalendar`** makes working with Civil /Persian/Hijri dates easier as well as their conversion to each other.

 ![](static/prime_logo.png)